ThomasLengeling/KinectPV2/README.md

 #### Examples

-- depthTest, how to obtain depth information
-- color1920, color image 1920 x 1080
+- Color1920, color image 1920 x 1080
-- imageTest,  color image, depth image and infrared image
-- skeleton, how to track up to 6 skeletons
+- DepthTest, how to obtain depth information
-- mask, obtain bodyIndex of the users.
+- MaskTest, get only the contour image of the users.
-- point Cloud, point cloud render using opengl
+- PointCloudOGL, point cloud render using opengl
+- SimpleFaceTracking, simple face tracking up 6 users.
+- Skeleton3d, 3d skeleton.
+- SkeletonColor, map color frame to skeleton.
-- SkeletonDepthMask, Skeleton tracking, with depth and body tracking
+- SkeletonMaskDepth, map depth frame and mask frame to skeleton
+- SkeletonTest, simple 6 users skeleton
+- imageTest, images frame test

 To build the library from source, use this repository ( not always updated ) [KinectPV2_BuildLibs](https://github.com/ThomasLengeling/KinectPV2_BuildLibs)